My MPH Degree

 All applicants admitted to the MPH program are considered for a number of scholarships.
 Your admission application materials serve as your scholarship application.

-With the exception of a few of the scholarships listed below, no additional forms need to be submitted in order to be considered for a scholarship.
+With the exception of a few of the scholarships listed with an asterik below, no additional forms need to be submitted in order to be considered for a scholarship.

 Factors Considered by the Review Committee

 All of our scholarships are merit-based.
 Important factors include academic excellence, leadership potential, a strong professional background and the potential to have an impact in the field of public health.